juandavidboo/juandavidboo/README.md

 # Juan David | Frontend developer

 Having a graphic design background I code responsive, accessible UI with performance and SEO in mind.
 I work across WordPress and React, translating design systems into clean components.
-This portfolio highlights team projects I helped ship at agencies and in-house.

 These links show projects I worked on as a contractor through agencies.
 I do not claim ownership of the client relationship; my part was limited to the work and time I was involved.
 Please note that live sites may have changed since my involvement.